DijkstraFTW/DijkstraFTW/README.md

 Welcome to my Github Page !

 I'm a 22 years old Computer Science student from Morocco, currently taking interest in AI/ML.
-I also dabble in Computer graphics on my spare time.
+I also dabble in Computer graphics in my spare time.

 ### Skills